Take your skiing to the next level

 Enjoy wonderful winter events

-Coronet Peak Night Ski runs from 4-9pm every Wednesday, Friday and select Saturday nights from June to September.
+Coronet Peak Night Ski runs from 4-9pm every Wednesday, Friday and select Saturday nights from 19 June to 30 August, subject to conditions.
 With amazing DJs, outdoor fires, fresh tracks, cold beer and hot pizza, night ski is a bucket list winter event in Queenstown.

 Visit Glenorchy